-Sustainable tourism in Australia, today Skyrail the most environmentally sensitive cableway.
+Sustainable tourism in Australi.
+Today Skyrail the most environmentally sensitive cableway.

-The experience at Skyrail rainforest cableway has been amazing, I have visited Skyrail in January 2014.
-I have found the experience very interesting and breath taking even if at the beginning I did not understand completely how it can be considered so much sustainable and I was curious to see it in person.
+What makes Skyrail rainforest the most environmentally sensitive cableway, how it can be considered so much sustainable and I was curious to see it in person.

 Further information about the visit: Skyrail Rainforest Cableway a great way to experience the rainforest in Cairns

-After the visit and some research I discovered that Skyrail rainforest cableway is the most environmentally sensitive cableway project because of
+After the tour and some research, I discovered that Skyrail rainforest cableway is the most environmentally sensitive cableway project because of

 – The Construction process

 – Researches and studies sponsored by the Skyrail foundation